KITHINGOMBO/alx-low_level_programming/0x02-functions_nested_loops/README.md

-_putchar
+0. _putchar
-I sometimes suffer from insomnia
+1. I sometimes suffer from insomnia.
-10 x alphabet
+2. 10 x alphabet
-islower
+3. islower
-isalpha
+4. isalpha
-Sign
+5. Sign
-There is no such thing as absolute value in this world There are only 3 colors, 10 digits, and 7 notes
+6. There is no such thing as absolute value in this world.
+7. There are only 3 colors, 10 digits, and 7 notes
-I'm federal agent Jack Bauer
+8. I'm federal agent Jack Bauer
-Learn your times table
+9. Learn your times table
-a + b
+10. a + b
-98 Battery Street
+11. 98 Battery Street, the OG